Blended Finance Programs

 Featured on NextBillion: “A Recipe for Change: Can Blended Finance Help Trigger an ‘Impact Revolution’?” (by Christina Moehrle, Social Finance Academy & Roots of Impact)

 Inspired to get a quick start into the topic of Blended Finance?
-Here are a few recommended readings:
+Here are some recommended readings:

 - World Economic Forum “Blended Finance Primer”